-Hokkien Noodle Soup
+Hokkien Noodle Soup in Phuket

 Som Chit Restaurant is famous for its delicious Hokkien Noodle Soup.
 People from Bangkok who know about would stop for a lunch at Som Chit if they are in the vicinity of Phuket Town.